-Carla Leibowitz is Chief BD Officer at Paige.AI.
-Prior, she led Corporate Development and Strategy at Arterys, the first company to achieve FDA clearances for several products that combine cloud computing and artificial intelligence.
+Carla Leibowitz is Chief Business Development Officer at Paige, where she leads partnership teams across verticals as well as marketing and product strategy.
+Prior to joining the company, she led corporate development and strategy at Arterys, the first company to achieve FDA clearances for several products that combine cloud computing and artificial intelligence.

 Christa Noehammer works as Senior Scientist at the Austrian Institute of Technology where she has been heading the Molecular Medicine research unit for several years.
 Holding a master degree in Microbiology and a PhD in Biochemistry she has been working in the microarray field since 1999 being involved in the design, production and data analysis of various microarray types thereby mainly focusing on minimally invasive biomarker discovery for cancer diagnostics.